-'''

-def geometric_albedo(image, pixel_scale):

-R = 2575 #Radius of Titan in km

-n_pixel = np.pi R2 / pixel_scale2 #number of pixels

-total_image_sum = np.sum(image)

-return total_image_sum / n_pixel
+def geometric_albedo(image, pixel_scale): R = 2575 #Radius of Titan in km n_pixel = np.pi R2 / pixel_scale2 #number of pixels total_image_sum = np.sum(image) return total_image_sum / n_pixel

-'''

-Optionally, according to West, if you want to get accurate I/F values on the disk of Titan you would need to 'put back' the light that is scattered by the optics.
+However, if you want to get accurate I/F values on the disk of Titan you would need to 'put back' the light that is scattered by the optics.
 To do that, I needed to deconvolve the image with the camera filter point spread function [2].
-This is something that is not done for calibrated OPUS images, however, after testing it, it only increases accuracy by about 1 or 2 percent.
-Notably, the error was the greatest at the low phase angles where Titan's disk is 'big,' and least at the highest phase angles where Titan's illuminated pixels don't occupy very much of the image.
-IF interested, know that the PSF files are also in Vicar format, and by using python package skimage it only involves about 1 or two more lines throughout the whole code, using the deconvolved image for EQ 1 instead of the general image:
+This is something that is not not done for calibrated OPUS images, however, it only increases accuracy by about 1 or 2 percent.
+The error will be greatest at the low phase angles where Titan's disk is 'big,' and least at the highest phase angles where Titan's illuminated pixels don't occupy very much of the image.
+The PSF files are also in Vicar format.
+To do this, I used the python package skimage using the Richardson-Lucy deconvolution algorithm to enhance the image clarity and reduce noise and using the deconvolved image for EQ 1 instead of the general image: